dreylago/prefs/README.md

 ```

-### Populate form fields (Yii):
+### Populate form fields:

-We can populate fields if the related model has not any value and it is a new record.
+We can populate fields if a field in our
+model has not any value and we are creating
+a new record.

 ```php
     # before showing the form get the last value entered